 - It is not based on your household income (as the undergraduate one is).

 - If you are studying over 2 years, you'll get half in your first year, and the remainder in your second year.

 - Each year's amount will be paid in instalments of 33%, 33% and 34%.

 - You get the first payment after your course start date, once the university has confirmed that you've registered.

 - This means you will have to make an arrangement with our Finance Department to pay your Tuition Fees.

 - The Department of Work and Pensions (DWP) may take account of the loan when working out any benefits you receive.

 You can find out more information and guidance on applying for this loan on the SFE YouTube account.

-Please see our Alternative Funding page which lists the other funding available for students undertaking postgraduate study, including the MSc in Social Work funded by the SSSC.
+Please see our Alternative Funding page where you will find links to searches that are available for students undertaking postgraduate study, as well as further information about how to fund the MSc in Social Work if you are a Scottish student.